 Hyperlactatemia has been reported in infants with in utero exposure to ARVs, but it appears to be transient and, in most cases, asymptomatic.9,10 Routine measurement of serum lactate is not recommended in asymptomatic neonates to assess for potential mitochondrial toxicity because the clinical relevance is unknown and the predictive value for toxicity appears poor.9,10 Serum lactate measurement should be considered, however, for infants who develop severe clinical symptoms of unknown etiology, particularly neurologic symptoms.
 In infants with symptoms, if the levels are significantly abnormal (>5 mmol/L), ARV prophylaxis should be discontinued and an expert in pediatric HIV infection should be consulted regarding potential alternate prophylaxis.

-To prevent Pneumocystis jirovecii pneumonia, all infants born to women with HIV infection should begin trimethoprim-sulfamethoxazole prophylaxis at age 6 weeks, after completion of the infant ARV prophylaxis regimen, unless there is adequate virologic test information to presumptively exclude HIV infection (see USPHS/IDSA Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and Infected Children).11
+To prevent Pneumocystis jirovecii pneumonia, all infants born to HIV-infected women should begin trimethoprim-sulfamethoxazole prophylaxis at age 6 weeks, after completion of the infant ARV prophylaxis regimen, unless there is adequate virologic test information to presumptively exclude HIV infection (see the Pediatric Opportunistic Infections Guidelines).11

-HIV infection in infants should be diagnosed using HIV DNA PCR or RNA virologic assays.
+HIV infection in infants should be diagnosed using HIV nucleic acid amplification virologic assays (NATs), which include DNA and RNA PCR and related assays.
 Maternal HIV antibody crosses the placenta and will be detectable in all HIV-exposed infants up to age 18 months; therefore, standard antibody tests should not be used for HIV diagnosis in newborns.
-HIV virologic testing should be performed within the first 14 to 21 days of life, at 1 to 2 months, and at 4 to 6 months of age.12 Some experts also perform a virologic test at birth, especially in women who have not had good virologic control during pregnancy or if adequate follow-up of the infant may not be assured.
+HIV virologic testing should be performed within the first 14 to 21 days of life and at age 1 to 2 months and age 4 to 6 months.12 Some experts also perform a virologic test at birth, especially in women who have not had good virologic control during pregnancy or if adequate follow-up of the infant may not be assured.
 A positive HIV virologic test should be confirmed as soon as possible with a second HIV virologic test on a different specimen.
 Two positive HIV tests constitute a diagnosis of HIV infection.
 Data do not indicate any delay in HIV diagnosis with HIV DNA PCR assays in infants who have received the zidovudine regimen.1,13 However, the effect of maternal or infant exposure to combination ARV drug regimens on the sensitivity of infant virologic diagnostic testing—particularly using HIV RNA assays—is unknown.
 Therefore, although HIV RNA assays may be acceptable for diagnosis (particularly in older infants), HIV DNA PCR assays may be optimal for diagnosing infection in the neonatal period.
 Any newly diagnosed infant should undergo viral resistance testing by genotype and/or phenotype to assess for susceptibility to combination antiretroviral therapy.

-HIV may be presumptively excluded with two or more negative tests, one at age 14 days or older and the other at age 1 month or older.
-Definitive exclusion of HIV in non-breastfed infants can be based on two negative virologic tests at age 1 month or older and at age 4 months or older.
-Many experts confirm HIV-negative status with an HIV antibody test at ages 12 to 18 months.
-Alternative algorithms exist for presumptive and definitive HIV exclusion.12 This testing algorithm applies mainly to exposure to HIV subtype B, which is the predominant viral subtype found in the United States.
+HIV can be presumptively excluded with two or more negative tests: one at age 14 days or older and the other at age 1 month or older.
+Definitive exclusion of HIV in non-breastfed infants can be based on two negative virologic tests, with one test performed at age 1 month or older and the other test at age 4 months or older.
+Many experts confirm HIV-negative status with an HIV antibody test at age 12 to 18 months.
+Persistence of HIV antibodies can occasionally occur at or beyond age 18 months.14 Alternative algorithms exist for presumptive and definitive HIV exclusion.12 This testing algorithm applies mainly to exposure to HIV subtype B, which is the predominant viral subtype found in the United States.
 Non-subtype B viruses predominate in some other parts of the world.
 Non-subtype B infection may not be detected by many commercially available nucleic acid tests, particularly HIV DNA PCR.
 Many of the newer HIV RNA assays have improved detection of non-subtype B HIV, but there are still variants that are either poorly detected or undetectable.
 If non-subtype B HIV infection is suspected based on maternal origins, then newer HIV RNA assays that have improved ability to detect non-subtype B HIV should be used as part of the initial diagnostic algorithm.
-Exposed infants also should be closely monitored and undergo definitive HIV serologic testing at age 18 months (see the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection, Issues Related to Diagnosis of Non-Subtype B HIV Infection for additional information).
+Exposed infants also should be closely monitored and undergo definitive HIV serologic testing at age 18 months (see the Pediatric Antiretroviral Guidelines).

 Following birth, HIV-exposed infants should have a detailed physical examination, and a thorough maternal history should be obtained.
 HIV-infected mothers may be coinfected with other pathogens that can be transmitted from mother to child, such as cytomegalovirus, herpes simplex virus, hepatitis B, hepatitis C, syphilis, toxoplasmosis, or tuberculosis.
-Infants born to mothers with such coinfections should undergo appropriate evaluation, as indicated by maternal CD4 T-lymphocyte count and evidence of disease activity, to rule out transmission of additional infectious agents.
+Infants born to mothers with such coinfections should undergo appropriate evaluation, as indicated by maternal CD4 T lymphocyte count and evidence of disease activity, to rule out transmission of additional infectious agents.
 The routine primary immunization schedule should be followed for HIV-exposed infants born to HIV-infected mothers.
-Modifications in the schedule for live virus vaccines may be required for infants with known HIV infection (see USPHS/IDSA Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and Infected Children).
+Modifications in the schedule for live virus vaccines may be required for infants with known HIV infection (see the Pediatric Opportunistic Infections Guidelines).

 Infant Feeding Practices and Risk of HIV Transmission